thinkful-ei-armadillo/spaced-repetition-daniel-andrew/README.md

 GET request handler for dashboard page, homepage for logged in users: `/language`

-GET request handler for rendering each learning page `/head`
+GET request handler for rendering each learning page: `/head`

-POST request handler for user guessing `/guess`
+POST request handler for user guessing: `/guess`

-POST request for user login to receive a JWT `/auth/token`
+POST request for user login to receive a JWT: `/auth/token`

-POST request for user registration `/user`
+POST request for user registration: `/user`

 ## Client-Side Repository